PACHAKUTlQ/CanvasHelper2/Readme.md

    3. Canvas LMS URL
    4. Canvas access key
 4. When successfully signed up, you will be redirected to https://canvashelper.netlify.app/login for login.
-5. You will be kept logged in if you regularly open CanvasHelper dashboard.
+5. You will be kept logged in if you regularly open EasyCanvas dashboard.
 If you haven't open it for some time (by default, 1 day), you will have to login again for security reasons.
 When running locally, expiration time of the auth tokens can be edited in global_config.py.
 6. Visit https://canvashelper.netlify.app/canvashelper to configure CanvasHelper and courses information
 7. CanvasHelper dashboard is ready on https://canvashelper.netlify.app/
 8. Deploy Canvas Helper on your desktop with [wiget](https://github.com/linsyking/CanvasHelper2/#use-canvashelper-in-)